-Drawing on the IAEG Global List of indicators, its methodology evaluates the distance countries need to travel to meet each target.
-Thus, by providing a high-level overview of strengths and weaknesses in performance across the SDGs and the 5Ps, this tool can help countries to navigate the SDGs’ complexity and identify priorities within the broad 2030 Agenda.
+Part of the OECD Action Plan on SDGs, the OECD report “Measuring Distance to the SDG Targets" was developed in order to assist member countries with their national implementation of the 2030 Agenda for Sustainable Development.
+It provides a high-level overview of strengths and weaknesses in performance across the SDGs and the 5Ps, helping countries navigate the SDGs’ complexity and identify priorities within the broad 2030 Agenda.

 Leaving no one behind: SDGs for Children and Youth